nicholasferguson/Quaternion.EM/README.md

 I coded up in python, several preliminary equations from Jack’s article “Physical Space as a Quaternion Structure, I Maxwell Equations.
 A Brief Note” by Jack P.M<br>

 This code has issues with equalities.
-Eequations are from above book:<br>
+Equations are from above book:<br>
 [d/dr, B] = +{d/dr, E} (13)<br>

 [d/dr, E] = -{d/dr, B} (14)<br>